hhvm/user-documentation/README.md

 3. Adjust the `LocalConfig::HHVM_TREE` constant to point to your checkout of HHVM

+*NOTE*: The configuration and dependency process requires network access, so if you are behind a proxy, take any steps necessary to be able to get through it.

 ### PHP Dependencies: Composer

 We use Composer to manage our PHP library dependencies and to autoload classes.